 - The AMF shall verify whether UE access is allowed by Mobility Restrictions:

+NOTE 2: It is assumed that the AMF is made aware of the supported CAG Identifier(s) of the CAG cell by the NG-RAN.

-- If the CAG Identifier received from the NG-RAN is part of the UE's Allowed CAG list, then the AMF accepts the NAS request;
+- If at least one of the supported CAG Identifier(s) related to the selected PLMN received from the NG-RAN is part of the UE's Allowed CAG list, then the AMF accepts the NAS request;

-- If the CAG Identifier received from the NG-RAN is not part of the UE's Allowed CAG list, then the AMF rejects the NAS request with an appropriate cause code, whereas the UE removes that CAG Identifier, if it exists, from its Allowed CAG list, as defined in TS 24.501 [47].
+- If none of the supported CAG Identifier(s) related to the selected PLMN received from the NG-RAN are part of the UE's Allowed CAG list, then the AMF rejects the NAS request with an appropriate cause code, then the UE removes the CAG Identifier(s) of the CAG cell related to the selected PLMN, if any exists, from its Allowed CAG list, as defined in TS 24.501 [47].
 The AMF shall then release the NAS signalling connection for the UE by triggering the AN release procedure; and